 - Organized the Winter Clothing Swap & Drop in collaboration with the International Student Services and campus ministry in JDH on Nov.
 21 and 22.

-- Partnered with the experiential learning office to organize STU Lead’s conference and career fair.
+- Partnered with the student employment office to organize STU Lead’s conference and career fair.

 Still work to do